- 4 boneless pork loin chops (5 to 6 ounces each)

-- Kosher salt and freshly ground pepper, to taste
+- Coarse salt and ground pepper

-- 1 T olive oil
+- 2 teaspoons olive oil

-Season the pork chops with salt and pepper.
+Season pork chops with salt and pepper.